Last Updated on by

 Some ultralight hardshell jackets (see the Outdoor Research Realm, below), forego hand pockets entirely, the thinking being — we presume — that you save a few grams of weight and already have pant pockets to pop your hands in if need be.
 While this exclusion may seem justifiable to the serious gram-counters amongst you, be sure to consider the impact this may have on mobility if you have your pant pockets stuffed with gear items or have to walk with your hands in there in lower temperatures.

 For mountaineers, climbers, and skiers, finding a hardshell that’s helmet compatible is an absolute must — if you’ve ever tried wearing a non-compatible hood under your helmet you’ll know why, and maybe still have a few indentations carved into your forehead as a reminder!
-The most practical hoods have a peaked and stiffened rim to help keep rainwater off of your face and out of your eyes and also toggles or a cinch that allow you to adjust the tightness of the hood so it isn’t blown back or into your face when the wind kicks up.
+The most practical hoods have a peaked and stiffened rim to help keep rainwater off of your face and out of your eyes and also toggles or a cinch that allow you to adjust the tightness of the hood, with an adjustable hood so it isn’t blown back or into your face when the wind kicks up.

 The Ogre is named after a notoriously formidable peak (Baintha Brakk) in Pakistan, but like the mountain is far more aesthetically pleasing than its name suggests.
 Beyond appearances, this jacket is a bona fide all-rounder that excels in every category.
-It’s light, highly breathable, boasts a highly mobile, comfortable, alpine-style fit, and uses tough, 3-Layer DRILITE waterproofing that is capable of dealing with even the heaviest of downpours and withstanding all the rough and tumble you could put it through on an alpine adventure.
+It’s light, highly breathable, boasts a highly mobile, comfortable, alpine-style fit, and uses tough, 3-Layer DRILITE waterproofing that is capable of dealing with even the heaviest of downpours and withstanding all the rough and tumble you could put it through on an alpine hiking adventure.

 And we haven’t even got to the best bit yet: the price.
 The Ogre offers similar performance and specs to many other jackets that will set you back almost twice as much, and as such represents the best value for money of all the items in our selection by quite some way.